SD-WAN technology has gained popularity over the last few years as organisations seek to modernise their network infrastructure.

-As renowned educationalist Sir Ken Robinson once pointed out, education has traditionally been wary of technology in a way that is strangely at odds with the wider world.
-Children, he said, are taught from an early age not to copy each other’s ideas; yet in the workplace, this would be called teamwork, and is widely encouraged.
+As renowned educationalist Sir Ken Robinson once pointed out, education has traditionally been wary of technology in a way that is strangely at odds with the broader world.
+For example, he said children are taught from an early age not to copy each other’s ideas, yet this would be called teamwork, which is widely encouraged in the workplace.

 New technology, new impetus

-Since the onset of wireless technology, collaborative learning has gained a new momentum.
-As long as they have a mobile device and a WiFi connection, students do not even have to be in the same place to share their learning.
-Social platforms mean they can share ideas wherever they are, conferencing technology means they can all sit in on the same virtual tutorial, and cloud productivity software means they can watch the same video and share written notes in real time.
+Since the onset of wireless technology, collaborative learning has gained new momentum.
+As long as they have a mobile device and a WiFi connection, students do not have to be in the same place to share their learning.
+Social platforms mean they can share ideas wherever they are, conferencing technology means they can all sit in on the same virtual tutorial, and cloud productivity software means they can watch the same video and share written notes in real-time.

-Initially, collaborative learning using wireless technology was something which emerged in colleges and universities, with tech-savvy students pushing their own learning on their new devices.
-But as young children have taken a bigger and bigger share of the mobile technology market – and have indeed become the first ‘digital natives’ – schools down to primary level have started to grasp the potential of letting children learn together through devices they intuitively understand.
+Initially, collaborative learning using wireless technology emerged in colleges and universities, with tech-savvy students pushing their learning on their new devices.
+But as young children have taken a bigger and bigger share of the mobile technology market – and have indeed become the first ‘digital natives’ – schools down to the primary level have started to grasp the potential of letting children learn together through devices they intuitively understand.

-Indeed, with younger pupils, where it can be harder for teachers to let go of the instructional role, wireless technology allows a good balance to be struck between teacher-led activities and pupil-centred collaboration.
+Indeed, with younger pupils, where it can be more challenging for teachers to let go of the instructional role, wireless technology distinguishes between teacher-led activities and pupil-centred collaboration.
 Some of the ways WiFi in schools is allowing collaborative learning to flourish includes:

-- Collective note-taking: Instead of teachers leading a lesson by writing notes on a topic on a board at the front of the class, every pupil has ownership because lesson notes appear on the device in front of them.
-Micro-blogging sites make this interactive, so students can add their own notes or ask questions which are shared with a group or the whole class.
+- Collective note-taking: Instead of teachers leading a lesson by writing notes on a topic on a board at the front of the class, every pupil has ownership because lesson notes appear on the device.
+Micro-blogging sites make this interactive, so students can add notes or ask questions shared with a group or the whole class.

-- Collaborative projects: Wiki technology was created to allow any user to add their knowledge to a collective whole, simply and quickly.
+- Collaborative projects: Wiki technology was created to allow users to add their knowledge to a collective whole simply and quickly.
 This is a powerful way to encourage children to share their learning towards creating a collaborative whole.
-It also hands over ownership of key higher-level skills such as selecting or rejecting content, and organising lay-out.
-This can be used to encourage collaboration in writing as much as project work, with many apps and websites offering platforms to collaborate on writing stories and books and allowing ideas to be shared in real time.
+It also hands over ownership of critical higher-level skills such as selecting or rejecting content and organising layout.
+This can encourage collaboration in writing as much as project work.
+Many apps and websites offer platforms to collaborate on writing stories and books and allow ideas to be shared in real-time.

-The key to all of this, of course, is having a robust, scalable WiFi network which can handle high volumes of data traffic, and having the devices available.
-The rest is limited only by the imaginations of students, teachers and the app makers.
+The key to all of this is having a robust, scalable WiFi network that can handle high volumes of data traffic and having the devices available.
+The rest is limited only by the imaginations of students, teachers and app makers.